 Yeast library construction and genome-wide screen

-MAGIC YKO was constructed with a 2-step transformation using the Frozen-EZ Yeast Transformation II Kit (T2001, Zymo Research) following the microscale protocol in 96-well format.
+MAGIC YKO was constructed with a two-step transformation using the Frozen-EZ Yeast Transformation II Kit (T2001, Zymo Research) following the microscale protocol in 96-well format.
 First, knockout strains were grown to saturation in deep-well plates containing 1 ml of YPD broth with G418 (200 µg/mL, Corning).
 150 µL of refreshed mid-log phase cultures and 0.2 µg of MTS-mCherry-GFP1-10-clonNat DNA were used in the transformation setup on the epMotion 5075 liquid handling workstation (Eppendorf).
 To optimize transformation efficiency, the transformation mixtures were incubated for 2 hours and at the end of transformation they were transferred into deep-well plates with 4 volumes of YPD for 2 hours of outgrowth at 30 °C. The transformants were selected for 4-5 days in 1 ml of YPD broth with clonNAT (200 µg/mL, GoldBio), resulting in the intermediate MTS-mCherry-GFP1-10-clonNat library.
 Then the Lsg1-HA-GFP11 tagging PCR product was integrated into the genome of the intermediate strains following the same protocol, with the exception that the finial library was selected in SD-His medium.

-Total 4645 YKO strains with Lsg1 spGFP reporter were cultured in 96-well plates, and spGFP intensities before and after heat shock (30 min at 42 °C) were measured at 488 nm excitat ion with appropriate filters on Attune NxT flow cytometer equipped with an auto sampler (Thermo).
+Total 4645 YKO strains with Lsg1 spGFP reporter were cultured in 96-well plates, and spGFP intensities before and after heat shock (30 min at 42 °C) were measured at 488 nm excitation with appropriate filters on Attune NxT flow cytometer equipped with an auto sampler (Thermo).
 After subtracting background from the populational mean spGFP intensity, KOs displaying different spGFP pattern were determined by a cutoff (smaller than 1.1-fold increase after heat shock) and further validated by live cell confocal imaging.
 Based on the phenotype of mitochondrial spGFP intensity of each mutant at two imaging time points, Class 1 mutants were determined by the P value of comparing the spGFP/mCherry ratio of each single cell between KO and WT at permissive temperature, P < 0.01, and Class 2 mutants were determined by the P value of comparing the spGFP intensity of each single cell of before and after heat shock for the same mutant, P > 0.01.
 Genes involved in known mitochondrial import pathways were excluded from analysis.

 Confocal microscopy and imaging conditions

 Live cell images were acquired using a Yokogawa CSU-10 spinning disc on the side port of a Carl Zeiss 200 m inverted microscope or a Carl Zeiss LSM-780 confocal system.
 Laser 488 or 561 nm excitation was applied to excite GFP or mCherry, respectively, and the emission was collected through the appropriate filters onto a Hamamatsu C9100-13 EMCCD on the spinning disc confocal system or the single-photon avalanche photodiodes on the Zeiss 780 system.
 Regarding the multi-track acquisition, the configuration of alternating excitation was used to avoid the bleed-through of GFP (for dual color imaging, GFP or mCherry labeled controls were applied for laser and exposure settings).
-The spinning disc and the LSM780 were equipped with a 100×1.45 NA Plan-Apochromat objective and a 63x1.4 oil Plan-Apochromat objective, respectively.
+The spinning disc and the LSM780 were equipped with a 100×1.45 NA Plan-Apochromat objective and a 63×1.4 oil Plan-Apochromat objective, respectively.
 For yeast 3D imaging, 0.5 μm step size for 6 μm in total in Z; for human cells, 1 μm step size.
 Images were acquired using MetaMorph (version 7.0, MDS Analytical Technologies) on the CSU-10 spinning disc system and Carl Zeiss ZEN software on the LSM780.

-Yeast culture condition for imaging: yeast cells were cultured in SC or SD-His with appropriate carbon source overnight at 30 °C. The cells were then refreshed in the corresponding medium for at least 3 hours at 30 °C until reaching an OD 600 of about 0.2.
+Yeast culture condition for imaging: yeast cells were cultured in SC or SD-His with appropriate carbon source overnight at 30 °C. The cells were then refreshed in the corresponding medium for at least 3 hours at 30 °C until reaching an OD600 of about 0.2.
 For estradiol-GEM inducible systems, 1 μM of β−estradiol was added to the medium for 90 min unless indicated otherwise.
 For copper-inducible overexpression of PIM1 or its mutant, 0.5 mM CuSO4 was added for 2 hours, followed by the estradiol induction for 2 hours.
 All images in the same experiments were acquired with the same laser and exposure settings.
 Image processing was performed using ImageJ software (NIH) or Imaris software (Oxford Instruments Group).
 For visualization purposes, images were scaled with bilinear interpolation and shown as the maximum projection on Z for fluorescent channels.
 Cell boundaries were delineated according to white-field images.

-Split-GFP fluorescence from confocal images was quantified by using a custom Python code described before (7).
+Split-GFP fluorescence from confocal images was quantified by using a custom Python code described previously (10).
 In brief, mCherry and GFP intensities were summed along the z-axis, and then subjected to a random walk segmentation of the background and watershed segmentation of adjoining cells.
 For each cell, the mCherry channel was thresholded at 5% of maximal value to detect mitochondria, and median GFP intensity within mitochondria was calculated as spGFP intensity per cell.
 In the YKO imaging validation, Lsg1 spGFP/mCherry ratio of each cell was used for statistical analyses.
 For Lsg1 spGFP signal detected in Δsnf1, Δltv1, and WT cells, populational means spGFP/mCherry of at least 3 biological repeats were calculated.
 Adjusting Lsg1 spGFP intensity to mitochondrial mCherry intensity avoided the potential effect of changing local abundance of GFP1-10 on Lsg1 spGFP signal after heat shock.
 For estradiol-inducible systems that did not involve heat shock, populational mean spGFP intensity of each biological repeat was used for the following analyses.
 For the flow cytometry quantification, populational mean GFP intensities of at least 25,000 single cells were calculated for the following analyses.
 Most quantifications were shown as absolute intensity values with an arbitrary unit.
-Normalized spGFP intensities were calculated to highlight the relative changes.
+Normalized spGFP intensities were calculated to highlight the relative changes between different strains.

 Mammalian cell culture, transfection, imaging and quantification

 Human RPE-1 cells were cultured in Dulbecco’s Modified Eagle Medium: Nutrient Mixture F- 12 (DMEM/F12) (GIBCO), supplemented with 10% (v/v) fetal bovine serum (FBS), 100 IU/ml penicillin.
 Transient transfections were performed with Lipofectamine 3000 (Invitrogen) according to the manufacturer’s instructions.
 RPE-1 cells were dually transfected with MTS-mCherry-GFP1–10 and the protein of interest tagged with GFP11 (2.5 μg of each plasmid was applied).
 For imaging, MatTek (P35G-0-14-C) dish was used to culture cells, and cells were located using the mCherry channel only.
 Cells were imaged or analyzed by flow cytometry after 24 or 48 hours of transfection for FUSP525L or FlucDM, respectively.
 For flow cytometry analysis of FUSP525L spGFP system, cells were permeabilized with digitonin buffer (0.32 M sucrose, 5 mM CaCl2, 3 mM Mg[Acetate]2, 0.1 mM EDTA, 10 mM Tris-HCl, 100 ug/ml digitonin) for 8- 10 min, in order to remove spGFP signal outside of mitochondria in cytosol.

 To evaluate cell death caused by FUSP525L overexpression, equal number of RPE-1 cells were seeded in 6-well plates and transfected with GST or FUSP525L, with or without AICAR.
 Compared to GST transfection control, FUSP525L resulted in significant floating dead cells.
 Number of attached cells after 24 hours of transfection were analyzed with Attune NxT flow cytometer as a proxy for cell viability.